soriaj/ms-cicd-demo/README.md

 4. Jenkinsfile will checkout, build, test, and deploy application to Sandbox and Production.

 > **NOTE:** Production deployment is optional.
 Edit/Remove Jenkinsfile stages that are not used/needed
-> If configurating functional monitoring, you will need your application endpoint url.
+> If configuring functional monitoring, you will need your application endpoint url.
 >
 # Pre-requisites
 In order to run the script you will need the following:

-- Anypoint Studio and Platform Account
+- Anypoint Studio and Anypoint Platform Account
 - Docker Desktop or Rancher Desktop
 - Git
 - Github CLI and Github Personal Access Token